-TV Exclusive: Lourin Hubbard Shares Vision to Beat Devin Nunes in CA-22 Race
+TV EXCLUSIVE: Lourin Hubbard Shares Vision to Beat Devin Nunes in CA-22 Race

 FRESNO, Calif.
-(KGPE)- A third Democrat has declared his candidacy to try and unseat incumbent Devin Nunes in California’s 22nd Congressional District.
+(KSEE)- A third Democrat has declared his candidacy to try and unseat incumbent Devin Nunes in California’s 22nd Congressional District.

 32-year-old Lourin Hubbard officially entered the race on June 1.
 He works as an operations manager at the California Department of Water Resources in Fresno.